SharePoint/sp-dev-docs/docs/general-development/how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md

 ## Next steps
 <a name="bkmk_Next"> </a>

-After you have built an external content type, you can then use it to present data inside SharePoint by using the built-in objects (external lists, Business Data Web Parts, or custom code).
+After you have built an external content type, you can then use it to present data inside SharePoint by using the built-in objects (external lists, Business Data web parts, or custom code).